Online Spreadsheet Editor for Fast, Easy Data Management

 Design that works well on tablets and phones.

-Once the sheet is open, users should be able to enter values, add formulas, and sort the data without any problems.
-The more comfortable those actions are, the faster people will trust the product.
-That’s why it’s important for an editing page to have easy-to-use controls and a layout that makes sense.
+If the sheet is open, users should be able to enter values, add formulas, and sort the data without any problem.
+The more natural those actions are, the faster people will trust the product.
+This is why an editing spreadsheet should have controls that are simple to use and a layout that makes sense.

 Freelancers often need a simple tool to help them write proposals, keep track of their tasks, and plan their work.
 An online spreadsheet meets those needs because it is quick and easy to change.
 It helps people who work alone plan their work without having to deal with complicated systems that take longer to run than the work itself.